rufilboss/100DaysOfDevOps/Day 54 -Continue_Linux_Intro/day54.md

 ## Linux Intoduction Continues

-Explore some new things about Linux
+Explore some new topics in Linux